geotrev/sri-lock/README.md

 If given, will be prepended to each path in `resources`.

-If this option is given while `module` is `true`, the base path will be ignored.
-In the case of non-standard module paths (e.g., monorepo folder structures), leave `module` as `false` and hardcode the path in each resource.
+If `resourceBasePath` is given while `module` is `true`, this option will be ignored.

+In the case of non-standard module paths, you can leave `module` as `false` (or simply exclude the option) and hardcode the path onto your resource paths.
+Alternatively, you can set `resourceBasePath`, i.e. `node_modules/@some-namespace/package-name/`.

 ### `targetBasePath`